Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-For each simulation we focus on the main climate variables, related to radiation budget and precipitation.
-Fig. \ref{FigOnline1NN2NN}a) and b) shows the anomaly of high cloud fraction with respect to the ARP-GEM reference simulation for both parameterization NN-nt (Fig \ref{FigOnline1NN2NN}a) and NN-t0.5 (Fig \ref{FigOnline1NN2NN}b).
-The anomaly for the NN-nt parameterization is large, especially at high latitudes and in the subsiding branch of the Hadley-Walker circulation in the tropics, such as the eastern subtropical oceans.
-As mentioned in Section \ref{Sec2}\ref{SubSec2c} previously, this increase in high cloud cover must be attributed to spurious convection events in these regions of small convective activity, leading to an excessive humidity detrainment rate (Fig. \ref{FigZonal1NN2NN}).
-The triggering mechanism enables mitigation of this bias and general reduction of error (Fig. \ref{FigOnline1NN2NN}b).
+For each simulation, we focus on key climate variables related to the radiation budget (namely, outgoing longwave radiation (OLR) and high cloud fraction) and precipitation.
+Fig. \ref{FigOnline1NN2NN}a) and b) show the anomaly of high cloud fraction with respect to the ARP-GEM reference simulation using NN-B25 (Fig \ref{FigOnline1NN2NN}a) and NN-t0.5 (Fig \ref{FigOnline1NN2NN}b).
+The anomaly for the NN-B25 parameterization is large, in particular at high latitudes and in the subsiding branch of the Hadley-Walker circulation in the tropics, such as over the eastern subtropical oceans.
+The increase in high cloud cover can be attributed to spurious convection events in these regions of small convective activity, leading to an excessive humidity detrainment rate (Fig. \ref{FigZonal1NN2NN}).
+In simulation ARP-GEM (NN-t0.5), the triggering mechanism enables the removal of this large bias and general reduction of error (Fig. \ref{FigOnline1NN2NN}b).
+Results from the ARP-GEM (NN-t0.0) simulation are shown in Fig. S4 (left).
+The simulation exhibits comparable errors in both high-level clouds and OLR, if not larger than those in NN-B25.
+This shows that the change in the training dataset alone is not the cause of the bias reduction obtained with NN-t0.5.

-This positive bias in high cloud cover is associated with a negative bias in Outgoing Long Wave (LW) Radiation (OLR).
-With the NN-nt parameterization there is globally a negative bias (Fig. \ref{FigOnline1NN2NN}c).
-The main biases occur over the maritime continent and the Indian Ocean.
-These anomalies are strongly reduced when using the triggering mechanism (Fig. \ref{FigOnline1NN2NN}d).
-Note that the OLR and high cloud fraction biases were not as important in B25 as those obtained with our new version NN-nt (e.g. Fig. 4 in B25 and Fig. \ref{FigOnline1NN2NN}).
-These differences are related to differences in physics and tuning between the model versions used in each study.
+With both NN-B25 and NN-t0.0, the positive bias in high cloud cover is associated with a large negative bias in OLR due to their enhanced greenhouse effect (Fig. \ref{FigOnline1NN2NN} c and Fig. S4).
+Consistently, these anomalies are strongly reduced when using the triggering mechanism (Fig. \ref{FigOnline1NN2NN}d).
+Note that the OLR and high cloud fraction biases were not as large in \cite{Balogh2025} (using ARP-GEM1) as those obtained with our version NN-B25 (using ARP-GEM2) (e.g., Fig. 4 in B25 and Fig. \ref{FigOnline1NN2NN}).
+These differences are related to updates in physics and tuning between the model versions used in each study.
 In particular, the deep convection tuning is different with more diluted updrafts in the present version, likely reaching lower levels.
-This may be the cause of the larger bias obtained with NN-nt in comparison with B25.
+This may be the cause of the larger bias obtained with NN-B25 in comparison with \cite{Balogh2025}.